QafooGalaxy/foorge.php/README.md

 This defaults to using a single pool called "www" listening on unix socket "/var/run/php5-fpm.sock" using all the FPM configuration that is used in Ubuntu default FPM installation.
-It also sets the INI configuration "date.timezone = UTC".
+It also sets the INI configuration `"date.timezone = UTC"`.

+For every pool a log file with php errors will be placed under `/var/log/php/{poolname}/error.log` and a logrotate script will be generated to cleanup these log files.

 A full example of all the possible development+pool related configuration options: